waku-org/waku.org/about/index.md

 Today's internet is increasingly controlled by a vanishingly small number of tech giants.
 The Googles, Amazons and Metas of the world dictate what we see and with whom we can communicate.
 Their influence is absolute, and their actions shape global public opinion and even geopolitics.

 To anyone that understands the internet's present architecture, this outcome should be expected.
-The centralized entities through which we communicate have privileged access to reams of data that we, as internet users, produce daily, presenting an opportunity for the kind of surveillance that was once confined to the pages of science-fiction literature.
+The centralised entities through which we communicate have privileged access to reams of data that we, as internet users, produce daily, presenting an opportunity for the kind of surveillance that was once confined to the pages of science-fiction literature.
 Thinking that the most powerful commercial and political institutions would not leverage this would be naive.

 Yet, it doesn't have to be this way.
-Advances in cryptography, P2P technologies and decentralized networking provide an alternate path forward.
+Advances in cryptography, P2P technologies and decentralised networking provide an alternate path forward.

 <br/>

-### (Slowly) moving toward a decentralized web
+### (Slowly) moving toward a decentralised web

-The early Ethereum community realized this.
-Initially, the plan was to rebuild the web's architecture along decentralized lines by developing the so-called "Holy Trinity of the Decentralized Web."
+The early Ethereum community realised this.
+Initially, the plan was to rebuild the web's architecture along decentralised lines by developing the so-called "Holy Trinity of the Decentralised Web."
 Ethereum itself would handle computation, Swarm was the reimagined web's storage layer and Whisper would take care of messaging.

 <br/>